Taylor Louderman: Personal life

 On December 24, 2019, Louderman was engaged to her boyfriend, Brooks Toth.
 On June 15, 2020, she announced on her Instagram account that she and Toth were married at Jupiter Lighthouse Park in Florida.

 Louderman announced in August 2022 that she and Toth would be expecting their first child to arrive later that year.
-She gave birth to a son in early 2023.
+She gave birth to a son in January 2023.
+She gave birth to a second son in September 2024.